 These were peoples of the sea.
-Most lived along coastlines and their settlements were very near the shore.
+Most lived along coastlines and coastal islands, in settlements very near the shore.
 Consequently, many settlements now lay under several meters of water due to land subsidence and rising sea levels, making excavation costly.

 Evidence suggests a semi-sedentary life style in settlements occupied for most of the year.
 Their fisheries could support extended occupation, their investments in fish traps and canoes required it, and to a degree, their burials confirm it.
 Their way of life could be described as tethered hunter-gatherer, aka nomadic sedentism, still fluent in the old ways, but also looking ahead to a future stability via control of their main food sources.
 It is increasingly observed that other hunter-gatherer coastal peoples practiced such nomadic sedentism in various parts of the world.

 At certain times of the year, the abundance of fish may have created excess foods for barter with other local groups.
 But for most of the year, theirs was a typical mesolithic subsistence existence, albeit partially communal.
 They constructed communal fish weirs with wattle fencing to trap fish and eels.
 They lived close to their fishing ‘farms’ to facilitate monitoring and collecting trapped fish, to preserve equipment during storms, and to assert property ownership for their valuable protected lagoon and estuary environments.